Mariners vs. Padres: Betting Trends, Records ATS, Home/Road Splits

 Mariners Betting Records & Stats

-- The Mariners have won in six, or 33.3%, of the 18 contests they have been named as odds-on underdogs this year.
+- The Mariners have come away with seven wins in the 19 contests they have been listed as the underdogs in this season.

-- Seattle has entered eight games this season as the underdog by +110 or more and is 2-6 in those contests.
+- Seattle has entered 13 games this season as the underdog by +100 or more and is 6-7 in those contests.

-- Seattle and its opponents have hit the over in 29 of its 59 games with a total this season.
+- Seattle and its opponents have gone over the total this season in 29 of its 60 opportunities.

-- The Mariners have posted a record of 4-9-0 against the spread this season.
+- The Mariners are 4-9-0 against the spread in their 13 games with a line set by sportsbooks this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!